-2021 was another year marked by hyper-growth in the deskless workforce.
+The last few years have been marked by hyper-growth in the frontline workforce.
 Exacerbated by global lockdowns, the food delivery market - just one segment of the burgeoning on-demand sector - is now worth more than $150 billion, having more than tripled in size in just 5 years.

 Thanks to the enthusiastic backing of venture capital investors, European grocery delivery companies raised around $1.56 billion within the first 6 months of 2021, while on the other side of the Atlantic, the US market reached a value of $21.2 billion.